 Strata Manager Concerns

-Strata managers are licensed by the Real Estate Council of British Columbia (RECBC).
-If you have concerns with the actions of your strata manager you may contact the RECBC to determine how they may be able to offer assistance.
+Strata managers are licensed by the BC Financial Services Authority (BCFSA).
+If you have concerns with the actions of your strata manager you may contact the BCFSA to determine how they may be able to offer assistance.

-The most common complaints made to the RECBC include:
+The most common complaints made to the BCFSA include: